-In this Section we complete the computation of mod $\ell$ cohomological invariants of $\Mcal_{1,1}$ from \cite{DilPirBr}*{Section 3}.
+In this section we complete the computation of mod $\ell$ cohomological invariants of $\Mcal_{1,1}$ from \cite{DilPirBr}*{Section 3}.
 This is needed for our description of ${\rm Br}(\Mcal_{1,1})$.
 As in \cite{DilPirBr} we will be working with cohomological invariants with coefficients in a general cycle module, which were developed in the classical case by Gille and Hirsch \cite{GilHir}.
 The reader can refer to \cite{DilPirBr}*{Section 2,4,5} for an introduction to the mod $\ell$ theory.

-The computations that follow will look quite similar to what we do elsewhere in the paper, with the crucial difference that mod $\ell$ cohomological invariants are homotopy invariant, i.e. if $f:\Ycal \to \Xcal$ is a vector or affine bunde the pullback $f^*$ is an isomoprhism.
+The computations that follow will look quite similar to what we do elsewhere in the paper, with the crucial difference that mod $\ell$ cohomological invariants are homotopy invariant, i.e. if $f:\Ycal \to \Xcal$ is a vector or affine bundle the pullback $f^*$ is an isomorphism.

 We begin with a simple lemma, which in a way mirrors \Cref{lm:invariants Zq}.

 \begin{lm} Let $\ell$ be a positive integer that is coprime to $p$, and let ${\rm M}$ be an $\ell$-torsion cycle module.
 Then for any smooth scheme $X$ we have